 Here are some tips on creating CTAs which ensure results:

-- It needs to look like a button, be interactive and slightly bigger than the rest of the next surrounding it so as not be missed
+- It needs to look like a button, be interactive and slightly bigger than the rest of the surrounding text.

 - Text is important: it needs to be relevant and clearly describe why a user should click the button.
 Customers will opt not to click the CTA if it is jarring in some way.